landtechnologies/technical-challenge/epc-data-import.md

 - A proof of concept, some code/execution and explanation/diagrams etc...
 - What tools/resources you would use?
-- How you would measure and track progress of the import?
 - How you would scale the import?
 - How often would you run the import?
 - How would you know when the import has failed?